bespoken/circle-deploy/README.md

 The AWS secret values are meant to be one universal defaults for the account

 # Required Values
+These values must be manually configured for the deployment to run:
 * containerPort: The port the service should run on
 * cpu: The CPU allocated for the service, where 1024 is equal to a full CPU
 * image: The DockerHub image to use for this service